kib888/ptaf-pro-conf_ansible/README.en.md

 2. Run the script (can be run from the .exe)

 3. The output will be 4 files:
-   - A `readme.txt` file with instructions on what to do
+   - `readme.txt` file with instructions on what to do
-   - A text file for manual cluster installation as usual (`AF4_conf.txt`)
+   - `AF4_conf.txt` text file for manual cluster installation as usual
-   - A `playbook.yaml` file with scripts for configuring wsc and other parameters
+   - `playbook.yaml` file with scripts for configuring wsc and other parameters
-   - An `inventory.yaml` file containing cluster host information
+   - `inventory.yaml` file containing cluster host information

 4. For automatic installation:
    1. Assign addresses on the cluster interfaces of the nodes like this: